hmcts/sscs-track-your-appeal-notifications/README.md

 This project imports the sscs job scheduler service JAR (https://github.com/hmcts/sscs-job-scheduler).
 This is used to schedule reminders in the future.
 The management of the database is handled within this project using a PostgreSQL database.

+## Gotchas

+PRs that start with _"Bump"_ won't have a preview environment.
+The decision was made after we realised that most the preview environments were created by Depandabot.